U53RW4R3/SCPA/SCPA Phases/Tactics && Techniques && Procedures (TTPs) Phases/Initial Access/Password Cracking/Online/Tools/Hydra.md

   -R        restore a previous aborted/crashed session -I        ignore an existing restore file (don't wait 10 seconds) -S        perform an SSL connect
-  -s PORT   if the service is on a different default port, define it here -l LOGIN or -L FILE  login with LOGIN name, or load several logins from FILE -p PASS  or -P FILE  try password PASS, or load several passwords from FILE -x MIN:MAX:CHARSET  password bruteforce generation, type "-x -h" to get help
+   PORT   if the service is on a different default port, define it here -l LOGIN or -L FILE  login with LOGIN name, or load several logins from FILE -p PASS  or -P FILE  try password PASS, or load several passwords from FILE -x MIN:MAX:CHARSET  password bruteforce generation, type "-x -h" to get help